Ian-Mint/pong-underwater-rl/scripts/README.md

 chmod +x run-job.py
 ```

-Create a configuration file modeled on `default-config.yml`:
+Create a configuration file modeled on `default-config.yml` or `default-config.yml` if on the `distributed` branch:
 ```yaml
 width: 160
 height: 160